 ‘French country kitchens are often less “put together” than English kitchens,’ says Simon Temprell, Interior Design Manager at Neptune.

 ‘French design relies on “found” pieces and an informal look, with freestanding items that hark back to the past, such as traditional brass taps, honed marble draining boards, Belfast sinks, vintage and antique accents, toile fabric, and dark wood furniture.
-English country style can often seem more polished, with a cleaner aesthetic and lighter colours.’
+English country style can often seem more polished, with a cleaner aesthetic and lighter colors.’

 By Jennifer Ebert •